vsajip/sphinx_sizzle_theme/docs/index.rst

 ~~~~~~~~~~~~~~~~~

 Starting with version 0.0.9, limited support for tooltips for glossary terms
+is available.
+There are a couple of caveats:

-is availble.
-The caveat is that it only works in top-level pages (i.e.
+* Tooltips only work in top-level pages (i.e. ``index.html`` and its sibling
-``index.html`` and its sibling pages, but not ones in subdirectories).
-At the
+  pages, but not ones in subdirectories).
+* Tooltips only work when documentation is served by an HTTP server - not when
+  the documentation is read from files locally.

-moment, you can't turn them off - it's still work in progress.
-You can try
+At the moment, you can't turn the tooltips off - it's still work in progress.
-them out in the `Supervisor documentation set <https://docs.red-dove.com/supervisor/>`_.
+You can try them out in the `Supervisor documentation set
+<https://docs.red-dove.com/supervisor/>`_: there are some glossary terms at
+the top of the home page - just hover over them to see the tooltips with the
+glossary definitions of those terms.